Steelhead Fishing Buffalo NY: 8 Best Steelhead Spots

 One of the best things about fishing in this river is its numerous access points.
 These include:

-Spring fishing is also excellent and some of the biggest steelhead are in the river during the spring.
+Spring fishing is also excellent, with some of the biggest steelhead in the river.
 Steelhead in this river can get over 20 pounds.

 Upper Niagara River Steelhead Fishing

 In the upper section of the river, anglers can catch steelhead and lake run browns.
-However, fewer anglers specifically target these species in this area compared to the lower river.
+However, fewer anglers specifically target these species in this area than in the lower river.

-During the spring and fall seasons, some anglers have reported success in catching steelhead off the walls and near the head of the river, although the numbers may not be as plentiful as in Lake Ontario.
+During the spring and fall seasons, some anglers have reported success in catching steelhead off the walls and near the head of the river, although the numbers may not be as plentiful as the lower river.

-Another productive area is back drifting flat fish along the Canadian shoreline from the Peace Bridge to Thompson’s Hole, where anglers have caught plenty of rainbow trout and steelhead.
+Candian Shoreline Area: Anglers will back drifting Flatfish along the Canadian shoreline from the Peace Bridge to Thompson’s Hole, where anglers have caught plenty of rainbow trout and steelhead.

 Cattaraugus Creek

-Although called a creek, do not be fooled.
-This is a good-sized river averaging 40 to 50 feet wide all the way up to the Dam in Springfield.
+Although it’s called a creek, do not be fooled.
+This is a good-sized river averaging 40 to 50 feet wide up to the Dam in Springfield.

-Spring can be good once the river water levels drop and clear, but this river can often be dirty a lot or even stay dirty for most of the spring.
+Spring can be good if and once the river water levels drop and clear, but this river can often be dirty a lot, or even stay dirty for most of the spring.

-Should you arrive to a dirty river, you could fish nearby Walnut Creek or Silver Creek, or 18 Mile Creek.
+If you arrive to the river and it is dirty, you could fish nearby Walnut Creek, Silver Creek, or 18 Mile Creek.

 The steelhead section runs from Lake Erie to Springville Dam, providing 34 miles of fishing opportunities.
 However, there is talk of opening the dam to allow further steelhead access.